julianmarcoux/julianmarcoux.github.io/_pages/about.md

 About me
 -------------
 Welcome !
-I am a third-year PhD student in Economics at the [University of Lausane (HEC)](), under the supervision of Pr.
-[Mathias Thoenig](https://people.unil.ch/mathiasthoenig/) and Pr.
-[Mathieu Couttenier](https://sites.google.com/site/coutteniermathieu/).
-My research applies quantitative spatial and international economics tools to study development and political economy, focusing on conflicts, geoeconomics, and development questions.
+I am a third-year PhD student in Economics at the [University of Lausane (HEC)](https://www.unil.ch/de/en/home.html), under the supervision of Prof. [Mathias Thoenig](https://people.unil.ch/mathiasthoenig/), Prof. [Aurélien Eyquem](http://aeyq.free.fr/) and Prof. [Mathieu Couttenier](https://sites.google.com/site/coutteniermathieu/).

+I specialize in international economics and quantitative spatial economics.
+More specifically, my research applies tools from these fields to study development and political economy, focusing mainly on conflicts, geoeconomics, and national security.

 News
 -------------